Artists who earn a decent income online are the ones who have created multiple revenue streams.

 Create A Lot Of Products

-The more products you put your artwork on, the better your chance will be land a sale.
+The more products you put your artwork on, the better your chance to land a sale.

 This is because people are searching on Zazzle for different designs on different merchandise for gifts or themselves.

-The more people who see your products, the better your chance of selling them become.
+The more people see your products, the better your chance of selling them.

 Importance Of Keywords